holmesrichards/clock/README.md

 "Beat" is a musical term, referring to the fundamental unit of rhythm, with usually (not always) a quarter note duration corresponding to one beat.
 "Tempo" refers to how many beats occur per minute.

 Since there are shorter notes than quarter notes, this clock can put out multiple — 4 or 8 or some other number — clock pulses per beat.

-This module, instead of doing things in terms of clock speed in pulses per minute, uses the more music-oriented idea of tempo in beats per minute, along with clock pulses per beat.

 ### Run mode